How PHD Thesis is Different to Graduate Level Dissertation

-“Doctor of Philosophy, abbreviated as PhD, Ph.D., D.Phil., or DPhil in many countries, is a postgraduate academic degree awarded by universities.”
-But how different is it to write a PHD thesis or a PHD dissertation as compared to a graduate level dissertation.
-Of course, the PHD thesis is much more complex, demanding and challenging but there are certain rules of dissertation writing that all Ph.D. students must comply with for the Ph.D. degree award.
+But how different is it to write a Ph.D. thesis or a Ph.D. dissertation as compared to a graduate-level dissertation.
+Of course, the Ph.D. thesis is much more complex, demanding, and challenging but there are certain rules of dissertation writing that all Ph.D. students must comply with for the Ph.D. degree award.

-- Keep short the introduction and conclusion section of your thesis short and to the point.
+- Keep the introductionand conclusion section of your thesis short and to the point.

-- Investigate a circumscribed area – Your research topic should not be too large
+- Investigate a well-defined area – Your research topic should be neither too broad nor too narrow.

 - Your topic of research should be new.
 If another academician wrote a book on it several years ago then really you aren’t inventing anything new.